hoangmgh/souporcell_modified/README.md

 This repos contains the code to run souporcell singlet identification step with GPU Tensorflow.
-It contains two helper functions to help break down the process and also make benchmarking  convenient ith different parameters.
+It contains two helper functions to help break down the process and also streamline the benchmarking process with different parameters.

 The usage is: